Bold Predictions for Top College Football Freshmen in 2018

 This is the boldest prediction of the bunch, and there isn't a close runner-up for that title.

-For starters, there have only been nine freshmen in the past decade who racked up at least 1,000 yards for a power-conference program—Marquess Wilson, Sammy Watkins, Marqise Lee, Mike Evans, Tyler Boyd, Mike Dudek, KD Cannon, Calvin Ridley and Christian Kirk.
-Moreover, Ahmmon Richards (934 yards for Miami in 2016) is the only freshman to record at least 850 yards for any school in the past two seasons.
+For starters, there have only been nine freshmen in the past decade who racked up at least 1,000 yards for a program in a Power Five conference: Marquess Wilson, Sammy Watkins, Marqise Lee, Mike Evans, Tyler Boyd, Mike Dudek, KD Cannon, Calvin Ridley and Christian Kirk.
+Moreover, Ahmmon Richards (934 yards for Miami in 2016) is the only freshman to record at least 850 yards in a single season for any school over the past two years.
 It's a rare feat that might be becoming extinct.

 The other major factor working against Terrace Marshall Jr. is he's playing for LSU.
-Not only have the Tigers only produced two 1,000-yard receivers in the past decade and a half—Odell Beckham Jr. and Jarvis Landry both did it in 2013—but they haven't had a freshman record so much as 500 receiving yards since Michael Clayton got to 754 in 2001.
+Not only have the Tigers only produced two 1,000-yard receivers in the past decade-and-a-half—Odell Beckham Jr. and Jarvis Landry both did it in 2013—but they haven't had a freshman record so much as 500 receiving yards since Michael Clayton got to 754 in 2001.

 But if not Marshall, then whom?
 And why not Marshall, since he made 55 receptions for 1,250 yards and 15 touchdowns as a junior in high school?

-LSU lost leading rushers Derrius Guice and Darrel Williams, leading receivers D.J.
-Chark and Russell Gage and primary QB Danny Etling.
+LSU lost leading rushers Derrius Guice and Darrel Williams, leading receivers DJ Chark and Russell Gage and quarterback Danny Etling.
 The Tigers do get Texas Tech transfer Jonathan Giles to become the likely No. 1 receiver, but he's the only proven weapon in this offense.
 After all that roster turnover, there's plenty of room for Marshall to become a star, if not the singular focal point of LSU's attack.

 Micah Parsons, DE/LB, Penn State

-Bold Prediction: Starts at weak side linebacker and leads Penn State in sacks
+Bold Prediction: Starts at weak-side linebacker and leads Penn State in sacks

 The Nittany Lions lost most of their defense this offseason, which could be what keeps them from finishing in the top half of the Big Ten East standings.
 (Hey, some title contender has to finish in fourth in that seven-team division.
 Don't shoot the messenger.)